 If you need legal assistance regarding wrongful death matters, contact us online or call us at (615) 800-7096 today for a free consultation with an experienced attorney.

-If you’ve ever had a family member or loved one who tragically died because of medical malpractice, an automobile accident, or because of the negligence of a property owner, you are probably furious because their death could have been prevented.
+If you’ve ever had a family member or loved one who tragically died because of an automobile accident, or because of the negligence of a property owner, you are probably furious because their death could have been prevented.
 At Martin Heller Potempa & Sheppard, we understand that no amount of money may be able to bring your loved one back, but our team of experienced wrongful death lawyers can recoup an amount of compensation to make you and your family’s life manageable again.
 We understand the pain you are going through, and we are ready to do everything in our power to bring you justice on behalf of the person you care about being gone forever.
 Asserting your right to compensation may be a way to hold accountable those who were responsible for your relative’s death and alleviate any financial burdens arising from it.

 Filing a Wrongful Death Claim in Tennessee